-Serene Allen firstname.lastname@example.org Serene is our Media designer & she is based in London with a passion for creating bold, dynamic and memorable short form content.
+Serene Allen is our media designer.
+She is based in London and has a wealth of knowledge in creating bold, dynamic and memorable short form content.
 Her skills include video editing, VFX, colour grading and sound mixing.
-She a passion for storytelling & delivering diversity in content
+She has a passion for storytelling & delivering diversity in content. email@example.com

 Bobby Wilson is Litro's non fiction editor and is a writer and teacher living in Nanjing, China.
 He has a podcast exclusively about Black literature, The Most Dangerous Thing in America.
 He will argue with you about basketball, film or hip-hop (or pretty much anything else) until a consensus is reached.
 It rarely is.

 Mustapha Enesi is Litro's digital editor and strategist.
 He is a short story writer whose work explores grief, longing, sexuality and acceptance.
 He won the 2021 K&L Prize for African Literature, the Awele Creative Trust Award, was a finalist for the 2021 Alpine Fellowship Writing Prize, Arthur Flowers Flash Fiction Prize and one of his flash fiction pieces will appear in the 2022 Best Small Fictions anthology.
 His work has also appeared in The Republic, Isele Magazine, Peatsmoke Journal, The Maine Review and The Story Tree Challenge Maiden Anthology among others.
 He is Ebira and writes from Lagos.